 Working with an architect on a home build is a very intimate project requiring a close relationship.
 Ask them about how much they expect from you in terms of initial participation, communication during the design and build stages and project milestones or deliverables.
+Will they be doing the interior design work as well?
 You should have a clear understanding of their process and how you can assist throughout.

 What is their fee structure?
 What happens if you need to make a change?

 Before you begin your home build, you should expect your architect to be honest about their payment structure- and you should be honest about your budget.
 Having this open exchange upfront is the best way to make sure you’re both on the same page in terms of what you can reasonably expect the project to cost.
 You should also ask about how any new requests or change orders are handled in case you need to make a revision or addition to the project during the process.